Kjili/boardgame-quickrules/root.rst

   | if you are lavish and cannot change to another mood, stay lavish
   | Advance allows you to move and battle, move only, battle only or do neither for each Prowess
 Strategy:
+  | start Jubilant to spread your race
+  | craft items early
+  | get items from ruins with mobs early
+  | loot players for items
-  | protect your warlord if you have higher prowess to spawn more warriors
+  | protect your warlord with warrior presence if you have higher prowess to spawn more warriors
   | get Rowdy early and Coins late to have more cards
-  | get items from ruins with mobs
 Strategy Against:
+  | the Hundreds are extremely aggressive and can wipe single players early, **all players** need to fight them early (e.g. each battles them in one clearing each round)
+  | prevent them from getting items (from ruins or otherwise)
+  | craft only late in the game to avoid looting or pass on items to the Vagabond
   | prevent them from spreading
-  | kill the warlord
+  | kill the warlord, if possible
-  | add pieces into clearings to force them into battle or prevent oppress
+  | add/leave single pieces in(to) clearings to force them into battle or prevent oppress
+Hundreds vs Vagabond
+  | you cannot loot the Vagabond
-  | craft only late in the game to avoid looting or pass on items to the Vagabond
+  | try to get the ruin items before the Vagabond can
-  | prevent them from getting items from ruins

 Keepers in Iron (reach 8)
 ^^^^^^^^^^^^^^^^^^^^^^^^^